 One boy sustained a broken leg, and another a fractured arm.
 Because of my human airbag, I escaped with only a sprained ankle and some bruises. ❦

-“ Several years
+“ Several years later, I would

-another run-in with
+have another run-in with

 a hedge tree! ”